Gas prices are high, and likely to stay that way

 Some are simply opting out of summer road trips.

-De Haan reminds motorists who are traveling, gas price are lower outside of Illinois so you make want to fill up on the road.
+De Haan reminds motorists who are traveling, gas price are lower outside of Illinois so you may want to fill up on the road.

 CNN Wire contributed to this report